 - Following up within an hour increases your chances of success by 7x.

 - Salespeople spend an average of 13 hours per week on email.

 13. We’re about to go through a major transition.

 If a company is about to undergo a merger, acquisition, or other major transition, they may not be in a place to make a significant purchase or a change to their approach.
 This is another objection that’s difficult to bend, so try to find out more details about the upcoming change.

 Companies sometimes avoid purchases during especially busy times.
 If this is the case, you can make the pitch that your product will actually help the company get through this busy period; for example, your product may be able to help them save time, or allow them to delegate more effectively.

 15. I’ve never heard of your brand.

-If you’re generating new leads through outbound marketing, you’ll encounter prospects who refuse to buy simply because they’re not familiar with your brand.
+If you’re generating new leads through outbound sales, you’ll encounter prospects who refuse to buy simply because they’re not familiar with your brand.
 Take this opportunity to introduce yourself, and explain the philosophy and values of your brand.